 In recent years, copyright holders, such as the Recording Industry Association of America (RIAA), have stepped up legal efforts to combat infringement, including targeting college students with increased numbers of copyright infringement notices.
-Under the Digital Millennium Copyright Act (DMCA) and the Higher Education Opportunity Act (HEOA), whose August 2008 revision included a section designed to prevent "Campus-based Digital Theft", Oberlin College is legally required to take measures to remove offending material from the network.
-Hundreds of Oberlin College students and staff members receive these notices each year, requiring much administrative work and many person-hours in order to track down the violators and ensure proper action has been taken.
+Under the Digital Millennium Copyright Act (DMCA) and the Higher Education Opportunity Act (HEOA), whose August 2008 revision included a section designed to prevent "Campus-based Digital Theft," Oberlin College is legally required to take measures to remove offending material from the network.

 Copyrighted material that is illegally distributed over the Internet can take many forms.
 However, most DMCA notices Oberlin College receives involve music, movies, or television shows being used without permission.
 While it is not against the law to use a peer-to-peer (P2P) file-sharing program, it is the distribution method most often cited in DMCA notices.